 NewsDepth 2016-2017 Episode #6

-Watch this week's episode in full above or click on the individual segments below for more information and links to the topics covered on the show.
+Watch this week's episode in full above.
+Below you'll find more information and links to the topics covered on the show.

 *** Submit your ideas for our NewsDepth A+ segment to newsdepth@ideastream.org for consideration